awarrenlove/airship-php/README.md

 $entity = [
   'type' => 'User', // 'type' starts with a capital letter '[U]ser', '[H]ome', '[C]ar'.
 If omittied, it will default to 'User'
-  'id' => '1234', // 'id' must be a string or integer 'display_name' => 'ironman@stark.com' // must be a string.
+  'id' => '1234', // 'id' must be a string or integer 'displayName' => 'ironman@stark.com' // must be a string.
 If omitted, the SDK will use the same value as 'id' (converted to a string)
 ]
 // or
 $entity = new Target(1234, 'User', 'ironman@stark.com');